 The Eco-Schools Programme was developed by the Foundation for Environmental Education (FEE) in 1994, in response to UN Agenda 21 which calls for reorienting education towards sustainable development.
-BREEF is the official FEE representative for The Bahamas is the National Operator for the Eco-Schools Bahamas Programme
+BREEF is the official FEE representative for The Bahamas and the National Operator for the Eco-Schools Bahamas Programme.

 Through a simple, seven-step process Eco-Schools empowers children and youth to take action for the environment by engaging them in fun, action-oriented learning and community outreach.
 Successful Eco-Schools are awarded the prestigious Green Flag, an internationally recognized symbol of excellence in environmental education and practice.